gervaisdl/presentations/2017/04/26/README.md

 ### Hotels
 Hotels in San Diego aren't cheap.
+The conference room rate is $238.00 (plus 12.5% tax and applicable fees) for double occupancy.
+I usually stay at the DoubleTree and use an IBM corporate rate of $140/night

 ### Flights